pommicket/qualums/README.md

 ./qualums add8test.qua
 ```
 You can change the numbers added in `add8test.qua` by editing the file.

+#### Keyboard shortcuts
+Escape - Quit
+0 - Pause
+1-9 - Sets the speed to 1-9x (the default is 4x)
+Space - Advance one iteration

 ### .qua files
 .qua files begin with a one-line header. **The first line of a .qua file is always ignored.** It can be helpful to add
 ```